Dr. Jay Wolff is taking his lecture series on the road again. In Zoom format or in person, he explains the events that have shaped our world.

 Dr. Jay's Lectures

-The Story of Alaska-The history and fables of America’s 49th State is told in four lectures, beginning with the earliest settlers and continuing with stories of Russian dominance, Seward's Folly, the Gold Rush, salmon prosperity, World War II, and statehood.
+The Story of Alaska-The history and fables of America’s 49th State are told in four lectures, beginning with the earliest settlers and continuing with stories of Russian dominance, Seward's Folly, the Gold Rush, salmon prosperity, World War II, and statehood.

 Alaska, “The Great Land” discovered by Russia.